What do interns do at the studio?

 Interns are in the studio 10-15 hours per week.

 Starting and ending dates will be specified in hiring process of internship.
-Internships will at minimum 3 months and a maximum of one academic year.
+Internships will last at minimum 3 months and a maximum of one academic year, unless special arrangements have been made with a school for completion of credits.

 Each intern must pass a background check prior to working in the studio.